testingautomated-usi/repli-stvr2022-uncertainty/README.md

 Michael Weiss and Paolo Tonella, **Uncertainty Quantification for Deep Neural Networks:An Empirical Comparison and Usage Guidelines**, Journal of Software: Testing, Verification and Reliability (STVR).

 ⚠️ UPDATE on December 7, 2021 ⚠️ This code uses a tensorflow version with a **critical** security vulnerability.
-We do not upgrade our dependencies in this repo (it's a repo intended for replication), but before you use this code on your machine, please make sure to update the dependencies or to run in a safe container.
+As this repo aims to serve for result replication, we must not upgrade our dependencies.
+Thus, before you use this code on your machine, please make sure to run it in a safe environment.
 Find information about the vulnerability [here](https://github.com/advisories/GHSA-57wx-m983-2f88).

 #### Access to result databases:
 The results, which are shown in the papers' plots and tables in aggregated form, can be found